 How will you know a reservation is from the web?

-When a reservation made online from one of your customers, it will automatically appear in your table management system.
+When a reservation is made online by one of your customers, it will automatically appear in your table management system.
 You will also automatically receive an email informing you that you have received a reservation from the web.
-In addition to this, there are three ways to distinguish online reservations from in house reservations in Eat App.
+In addition to this, there are three ways to distinguish online reservations from in-house reservations in Eat App.

 By using the filters to only view online reservations